designsecurity/security-bugtracker/README.md

 - [Owasp ZAP](https://www.zaproxy.org/)

 ## Installation
-Change, at the top of `docker-compose.yml` file, the default credential to secure values.
+Git clone this repository and change, at the top of `docker-compose.yml` file, the default credential to secure values.

-Use `docker-compose` to build the docker images and run the containers:
+At the root of the repo, use `docker-compose` to build the docker images and run the containers:
 ```
 docker-compose build
 docker-compose up